 In summer, the Urasenke Foundation of Vancouver holds tea house sessions for the public.
 Reservations are recommended for these sessions since the number of visitors that can be accommodated is limited.
 The fee is $10.
 I've never attended one of the sessions myself, but they sound like an introduction to a tea ceremony.
 According to the garden website, visitors "can witness the formal preparation of tea and participate as guests".
 A ticket must be purchased in order to attend the ceremony.

 Admission Cost and Open Hours

 Admission to the Nitobe Memorial Garden currently costs $7 for an adult.
-Lower rates are available for people in certain categories, such as youth and people aged sixty-five or older.
-Combining a visit to the botanical garden and the Nitobe garden is less expensive than buying a separate ticket for each facility.
+Lower rates are available for people in certain categories, such as youth, people aged sixty-five or older, and disabled people.
+Combining a visit to the UBC botanical garden and the Nitobe garden is less expensive than buying a separate ticket for each facility.
 Passes that provide admission to several UBC facilities are available.
 Admission to each of the gardens in winter is by donation.